JonahBraun/debs-recipes/_posts/2005-09-13-asparagus-with-goat-cheese.md

 - 1 t grated lemon peel

 Cook bacon in heavy large skillet over medium heat until brown and crisp.
 Transfer to paper towels to cool.
 Crumble bacon; set aside.
-Position rack in center of oven and preheat to 400 degrees F.
+Position rack in center of oven.
 Arrange asparagus on large rimmed baking sheet.
 Drizzle with olive oil and turn asparagus to coat well.
 Sprinkle generously with salt and pepper.
 Roast asparagus until crisp-tender when pierced with knife, about 7 minutes.